 PV Sindhu

 The current best women's badminton player in India is without a doubt PV Sindhu.
 She is still the nation's torchbearer for badminton.
-The sixth-ranked player in the world is a 27-year-old from Hyderabad who is now being taught by former South Korean star Park Tae-sang.
+The eighteenth-ranked player in the world, with the highest carer ranking of two, is a 29-year-old from Hyderabad who is now being taught by former South Korean star Park Tae-sang.

 Saina Nehwal

-One of the best-known players in the Indian badminton scene is Saina Nehwal.
+One of the best-known Indian female badminton champions is Saina Nehwal.
 Despite a decline in her career after 2018, Nehwal is still well-known in the sport.
-Nehwal, who is currently 32 years old and is a Hyderabad native like many of her professional badminton teammates, is taught by Puella Gopichand.
+Nehwal, a Hyderabad native, like many of her professional badminton teammates, is taught by Puella Gopichand.

-Nehwal's current ranking of 33 is far from her career-best ranking of 1 at this time.
+Nehwal is the only female Indian badminton player and second Indian badminton player overall to attain a career best world ranking of 1.
 Her most recent victory in a significant competition was in Gold Coast, where she won the gold medal at the Commonwealth Games.
 She is one of the few people to have won an Olympic medal in the twenty-first century, and she also won bronze at the Olympics in London in 2012.

 Malvika Bansod